Plate to Pixel: The infinite shoebox

 Originally developed to facilitate applications involving biometric scanning, and facial recognition, GAN applications can also simulate the appearence of landscape features and man-made objects.
 AI imaging is so pervasive that it is now used to improve the quality of mobile snapshots.
 The skills of the photographer are not only built into the mobile phone, but we have reached the stage where the device can automatically fill-in missing details or remove unwanted artefacts ‘on the fly’.

 Images created by Generative Adversarial Networks can be indistinguishable from reality.
 Simply refreshing the persondoesnotexist.com webpage generates another face.
-Only a small percentage can be discerned as being fake.
+Only a small number can be discerned as being fake.

 As the boundaries between what is real and what is manufactured become increasingly blurred, metadata adds a degree of provenance to archives and knowledge exchange.
 Metadata describes the essential attributes of an image – its origin, subject-matter, history and ownership, and makes this accessible to future generations.